-Competency: Letter awareness and phonological awareness

-Materials: Zpiiel elements and a blanket (or something similar)
+Competency: Letter awareness and phonological awareness Materials: Zpiiel elements and a blanket (or something similar)

 Age group: 3-6 years.
-If the participating children are young only use a few letters, e.g. the first letters of the childrens' names.
+If the participating children are young, use only a few letters, such as the first letters of the children's names.

 Number of children: Maximum 5 to avoid too much waiting.